-The EMRB is responsible for developing and implementing a regional growth plan.
-The current growth plan was developed between 2013 and 2016 with participation of member municipalities of the EMRB (formerly the Capital Region Board).
-The Board approved the growth plan in October 2016.
+The EMRB is responsible for developing and implementing a high-level, future focused regional growth plan.
+The current growth plan was developed with participation from member municipalities

-In October 2017, the Government of Alberta approved the Edmonton Metropolitan Region Board growth plan Re-Imagine.
+The Government of Alberta approved the 2017 growth plan Re-Imagine.
 Plan.
 Build., making it a requirement that member municipalities align their respective statutory plans to the growth plan.